decorative image for blog on linux php images

 PHP Development

 Working with community PHP Linux images can be a headache.
-Luckily, there are other options available.
+Luckily, there are other easy-to-use PHP Linux image alternatives available.

 In this blog, I'll walk through the reality of working with PHP Linux images today, the impact that user-friendly images can have, and walk through how to get started with Zend PHP Linux images.